Borrower Service – Research & Development Advance

 HMRC has made allowance for companies they deem to be undertaking qualifying Research & Development activities.
 Companies can claim cash repayments of up to 33% of the qualifying R&D expenditure.
 The claims are made with a company’s tax return (CT600) each year, with claims up to two years in arrears also allowed.

-It can take up to six months between a company making a claim and receiving payment from HMRC.
+It can take up to three months between a company making a claim and receiving payment from HMRC.
 ArchOver helps companies bridge this gap by facilitating a loan under this RDA lending service.
+Importantly, the loan can be drawn down up to 12 months before the claim is expected to be received allowing companies to receive advance funding for their ongoing R&D.

 Further, the directors confirm that, in their reasonable opinion and having made reasonable enquiries, the borrowing business has sufficient funds to trade through the period of the loan and beyond.